inspr/core-legacy/README.md

 To install the CLI get the latest release for your architecture from the [`releases`](https://github.com/inspr/inspr/releases) page and add it to your PATH.
 TODO: Add link to the install script for the CLI.

-## 📁 Documentation
+## Documentation

-You can check the documentation on the [Confluence page for Inspr](https://inspr.atlassian.net/wiki/spaces/INX/overview)
-TODO: Migrate to website
+The full documentation for Inspr can be found on our [website](https://inspr.com/docs).
+The source for the Inspr documentation and website is hosted on a separate repo, @inspr/docs.

+## Architecture
+- TBD

+## 👏 Contributing

+The main purpose of this repository is to continue evolving Inspr core.
+We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
+To contribute, please check out our [guide](CONTRIBUTING.md).

 ## 📄 License

-Inspr is licenced under MIT [license](LICENSE.md).
+- Inspr is licenced under MIT [license](LICENSE.md).

-## 👏 Contributing

-Please check out our [guide](CONTRIBUTING.md).
+- Inspr documentation is Creative Commons licensed, as found in the [license-docs](LICENSE-docs) file.

 ## 📣 Contact

 To contact us, please join our [Discord community](https://discord.gg/tmp2564a54).